splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

     - :strong:`Data type`
     - :strong:`Format`
   * - Dimensions
     - Sent in with metric time series (MTS) at the time of ingest to add context to metrics.
 Along with the metric name, they uniquely identify the MTS.
-Dimensions do not change over time.
+Dimension names do not change over time.
     - Infrastructure metric
     - Key-value pair
   * - Custom properties